valtimo-platform/valtimo-documentation/introduction/modules/modules.md

 Form flow Valtimo is the glue between Valtimo and form flow.
 It adds the required dependencies to use the form flow module in a Valtimo application.

-### Form link

-Form link manages the link between a task or start event in a process and the form by which they can be completed.
-Configuring this can be done both by configuration file and through the REST API.
-Form linked this way also need to be submitted to the submission endpoint in this module.

 ### Importer

 The importer module provides import functionality for Valtimo.
 By default, Valtimo provides a way to import case